lremedi/FS2025/README.md

 ### 5️⃣ Task-Based Code Retrieval
 - Agility task descriptions are embedded and used to search the Qdrant database.
 - The most relevant code snippets are retrieved.
+- Using QDrant client for .Net Framework (internally using gRPC).

 ### 6️⃣ Contextualization & Code Suggestions
 - The retrieved code snippets, task description, and related story/defect descriptions are provided as context to an LLM.